-How much do you spend on social media marketing?
+How much should you spend on social media marketing?

 To date we have spent nothing on social media and had very large returns.
 We have discussed on many occasion, the option of budgeting for paid ads however we have opted to remain focused on directly contacting our target markets ourselves.